sudorook/snippets/ffmpeg.md

 ffmpeg -i "<FLAC input>" -b:a 320k "<MP3 output>"
 ```

-The above uses a 320k bitrate, which can be reduced for a greater compression
+The above uses a 320k bitrate for conversion.
+To reduce file size further,
-ratio.
+reduce this value.